Difference Between Warp Knitting and Weft Knitting in Textile

 Here, the loops are produced to the width of the fabric.

 More courses are required for each pattern raw.

 Here, the course is equal to the pattern.

 Here, at least one yarn is required for each knitting needle.

 Here, any number of knitting needle is required for one yarn.

-It’s easy to produce any kinds of fabric design by using warp knitting process.
+It’s easy to produce any kind of fabric design by using the warp knitting process.

-It’s tough to produce any kinds of fabric design by using this knitting process.
+It’s tough to produce any kind of fabric design by using this knitting process.

 S M Hossen Uzzal

 Planning Executive at Modele De Capital Ind.
 Ltd.